How to compare superannuation funds

 Not all superannuation funds are the same.
 It’s important to be confident in your super fund - who you choose to invest with can have a significant impact on what your retirement looks like when the time comes.
 At NGS, we’re proud to be recognised as an award-winning super fund with our members at the heart of everything we do.

-For every $50,000 you held with a retail* super fund for the last 5 years, NGS could have earned you an extra $7,000 to invest and grow for your future, meaning more for you to enjoy in your retirement.
+For every $50,000 you held with a retail* super fund for the last five years, NGS could have earned you an extra $6,000 to invest and grow for your future.

 Learn with NGS MoneyCoach